Deterministic evolution of gauge fields through a singularity: Solving the diffeomorphism constraints

 \section{Solving the diffeomorphism constraints}

-In order to eliminate the non-physical degrees of freedom, we need to gauge-fix the three diffeomorphism constraints using Dirac's procedure for constrained Hamiltonian systems \cite{DiracLecture,Teitelboim,HansonTeitelboim}.
-The diffeomorphism generators are:
+In order to eliminate the nonphysical degrees of freedom, we need to gauge fix the three diffeomorphism constraints using Dirac's procedure for constrained Hamiltonian systems \cite{DiracLecture,Teitelboim,HansonTeitelboim}.
+The diffeomorphism generators appearing in \cref{Lagrangemult} are $\xi_a = E^a F_{da} + 2 \, p^{ab} \,q_{ac} \, \varepsilon_{bdf}\,\delta^{fc} \approx 0$, that is

-A suitable choice \cite{FlavioSDbook,Mercati_2019} for the gauge-fixing constraints is:
+A suitable choice \cite{FlavioSDbook,Mercati_2019} for the gauge-fixing constraints is

-These gauge-fixing constraints are second-class w.r.t.~$\xi_1$, $\xi_2$, $\xi_3$ everywhere except at the three planes of symmetry $q_1 = q_2$, $q_2 = q_3$ and $q_3 = q_1$.
-Except for a measure-zero set of solutions that takes entirely place on these planes, all solutions that intersect these planes can be uniquely continued through them by making a different local choice of gauge-fixing.
-We can solve the diffeomorphism constraints w.r.t.~the non-diagonal components of $p^{ab}$, and this choice is regular everywhere away from the three symmetry planes:
+These gauge-fixing constraints are second class with respect to $\xi_1$, $\xi_2$, $\xi_3$ everywhere except for the three planes of symmetry $q_{11} = q_{22}$, $q_{22} = q_{33}$, and $q_{33} = q_{11}$.
+Apart from a measure-zero set of solutions that lives entirely on these planes, all solutions intersecting these planes can be uniquely continued through them by making a different local choice of gauge fixing.
+We can solve the diffeomorphism constraints with respect to the nondiagonal components of $p^{ab}$, and this choice is regular everywhere away from the three symmetry planes

-Using the six second-class constraints $\xi_\alpha$, $\alpha=1,\dots,6$, we can construct the Dirac matrix, which, when evaluated on the constraints hypersurface in the space of solutions of the system (\textit{i.e.}, on-shell), reads:
+Using the six second-class constraints $\xi_\alpha$, $\alpha=1,\dots,6$, we can construct the Dirac matrix, which, when evaluated on the constraints hypersurface in the space of solutions of the system (\textit{i.e.}, on shell), reads

-where $M=\operatorname{diag}(q_3-q_2,q_1-q_3,q_2-q_1)$.
-The inverse Dirac matrix is then simply:
+where $M=\operatorname{diag}(q_{33}-q_{22},q_{11}-q_{33},q_{22}-q_{11})$.
+The inverse Dirac matrix is then simply

-Therefore, the Dirac bracket:
+Therefore, the Dirac bracket

-is canonical on the diagonal components of the metric and their momenta, and on the three components of the electromagnetic potential and their momenta:
+is canonical on the diagonal components of the metric and their momenta, the three components of the electromagnetic potential and their momenta, and the scalar field and its momentum.
+At this point, it is convenient to simplify the notation for the diagonal components of the metric and momenta: